Powerhouse Chairman talks about appointing W2T as consultants 26/01/2017

 - Carbon Capture Ready - integrating AFC Energy's fuel cell system means hydrogen and carbon dioxide (CO2) will be separated once the syngas has been cleaned and processed.
 W2T fuel cell enabled facilities will, therefore, capture carbon without significant additional investment.

 - Hydrogen Economy Ready - hydrogen is notoriously difficult and expensive to transport and dedicated hydrogen fuelling stations are not currently commercially viable.
 The amount of hydrogen used by a W2T/AFC fuel cell enabled facility to generate electrical power could be varied.
 Decreasing the amount of hydrogen used results in a drop in electrical energy output but the residual hydrogen can be drawn off and stored.
-In this way a W2T/AFC fuel cell facility could provide a local source of hydrogen for vehicle re-fuelling whilst continuing to generate electrical power for the grid, helping the growth of the hydrogen economy.
+In this way a W2T/AFC fuel cell facility could provide a local source of hydrogen for vehicle re-fuelling whilst continuing to generate electrical power for the grid, helping the growth of a distributed hydrogen economy.